 • Statewide Performance Monitoring and Analysis.
 Building on the early work of the these leading MPOs and with the assistance of North Carolina DOT, the University of Maryland CATT Lab recently introduced the “VPP Suite” providing member agencies with a set of tools – leveraging VPP data dating back to 2008 – to support a wide range of operational and planning applications.
 In just a few months, more than 2 dozen agencies have utilized the VPP Suite offering agencies simple configurable data downloading and network performance analysis charts and tables for roads, regions, and states.

 Through a complete, precise view of traffic conditions across their road network, the Vehicle Probe Project not only helps target investment in roads and transit in the most critical areas but delivers improved traffic operations at reduced cost.
-According to North Carolina DOT where previous approaches to gathering traffic data had a life cycle cost of nearly $50,000 per mile, INRIX vehicle probe data has been proven to deliver more coverage at about 25 percent of the per mile life cycle cost.1”
+According to North Carolina DOT where previous approaches to gathering traffic data had a life cycle cost of nearly $50,000 per mile, INRIX probe vehicle data has been proven to deliver more coverage at about 25 percent of the per mile life cycle cost.1”